Is Dusty your real name?

 Actually, this is something I would love to do at some point.
 While it’s not in the immediate plans, it is something I have thought about quite often.
 My plan is to write a memoir of sorts blending humor and inspiration.
 I have a rough idea of how I would like the book to develop, but for right now, the writing of said book is nothing more than a bucket list item.

 I was a pretty typical girl when it came to my reading choices.
 My summer vacations from school were spent with characters like The Boxcar Children; Kristy and her friends from The Babysitter’s Club; Felicity, Samantha, Kirsten, and Molly from American Girl; and Ramona Quimby.
 Some of my best childhood memories are the times I spent getting lost in the pages of these books.

 How can I connect with you?

 The best way to connect with me is through social media.
-You can find me on Twitter and Instagram.
-Clink on the links to the right at the top of the page to follow me on all of my adventures.
+Click on the links at the top of the page to follow me on all of my adventures.